KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 ---------------

 Note that whenever we alter a CP-net by removing outcomes or variable domain values, we normalise the structure before outputting it.
 That is, if we have variables {1,2,3,4} and remove variable 3, then the CP-net returned has variables {1,2,3} not {1,2,4}.
 Similarly for variable domain values.
-In general, after changing the structure, we must also adjust the domains, breaks, and entries vector so that the returned CP-net is in our C++ CP-net formal described above.
+In general, after changing the structure, we must also adjust the domains, breaks, and entries vector so that the returned CP-net is in our C++ CP-net format described above.
 This is to ensure that the CP-net can then be passed to our other functions without error.